-With this initiative, Mr Modi is literally inviting the rich and semi-rich countries to step in India and invest their money for the future of India.
-It’s like inviting the countries to set up their companies in India and manufacture in the territory of our country.
+With this initiative, Mr. Modi is literally inviting the rich and semi-rich countries to step in India and invest their money for the future of India.
+It’s like inviting the countries to set up their companies in India and manufactured in the territory of our country.

 Sell everywhere but manufacture in India